 - The Notice of Intent to Submit an EIA Application was submitted to the Department of Environmental Affairs and Development Planning (DEA&DP) on 12 April 2024. - The Screening Tool Report and Site Sensitivity Verification Report was submitted with the NOI to DEA&DP, and comments received on 14 May 2024. - The 30-day Pre-Application Public Participation Process commenced on 08 July 2024 and ended 07 August 2024. - A notice was published in the local newspaper, the George Herald, and two site signs erected at the entrance of Erf 301 (Section 1). - Stakeholders and Interested and Affected Parties were notified via email (Section 2) and Pre-Application BAR and Appendices made available via the Eco Route website.
 Emails sent to private individuals have been excluded from Section 2 due to the POPI Act. - A Pre-Application Basic Assessment Report was submitted to DEA&DP on 08 July 2024 and comments received on 07 August 2024. - A site visit with commenting authorities and I&AP's was held on 07 August 2024.
-Attendance register is attached as Section 3. - A stakeholder and Interested and Affected Parties (I&AP) database was prepared for the project (Section 4). - The preparation of an Issues Trail, listing the comments received throughout the public participation process to date (Section 5). - Evidence of notifications sent to I&APs have been included in Section 6.
+Attendance register is attached as Section 3. - The NEMA Application for Environmental Authorisation was submitted to DEA&DP and registered on 01 November 2024 and the Draft BAR submitted on 13 November 2024. - The 30-day Draft BAR Public Participation Process commenced on 13 November 2024 and ended 13 December 2024. - Following comments received from DEA&DP on 12 December, an extension of the prescribed 90-day timeframe in terms of sub-regulation 19(1)(b) of Government Notice No. R.982 of 4 December 2014, was requested.
+The final Basic Assessment Report for decision must be submitted within 140 days of receipt of the application by the Department (i.e., 140-days reckoned from 1 November 2024). - A stakeholder and Interested and Affected Parties (I&AP) database was prepared for the project (Section 4). - The preparation of an Issues Trail, listing the comments received throughout the public participation process to date (Section 5). - Evidence of notifications sent to I&APs have been included in Section 6.
 Emails sent to private individuals have been excluded from due to the POPI Act. - Evidence of comments received have been included in Section 7.
 Emails received by private individuals have been excluded due to the POPI Act.